jedlimlx/Quantum-Hydrodynamics/docs/tunneling.md

 kinetic energy, thus creating a "wall" for the droplet.

 ## Similarity to Tunneling
-So how is quantum tunneling related to this?
-Experiments done by Eddi and his team have shown that there are random occasions where the droplet actually can go over the "wall".
-This is similar to a quantum particle undergoing tunneling.
-The probability of a droplet going over the wall has been found to be decrease exponentially with increasing width of the "wall".
-This is exactly analogous to a quantum particle undergoing tunneling.
-The probability of the particle passing the energy barrier also decreases exponentially with increasing width of the energy barrier.
+So how is this phenomenon almost identical to quantum tunneling?
+Experiments have been done and the results have show that the probability of a droplet going over a wall to be decreasing exponentially with increasing width of the wall, which translates to increasing width of the energy barrier.
+This is exactly the same as the probability of an electron passing through a potential barrier, which also decreases exponentially with increasing width of the potential barrier, which is also the energy barrier.
+Another similarity is that there has been no pattern observed in the conditions required for the droplet to pass over the "wall" if it does not have the kinetic energy required for it to go over the wall, it is completely probabilistic.
+The two main characteristics of quantum tunneling are both observed in this phenomenon, thus we can conclude that this phenomenon is almost identical to quantum tunneling.